 The greatest ever indie record labels

-From Factory to Mute, we take a look at the fiercely independent record labels that have meant the most over the years...
+From Creation to Factory, we take a look at the fiercely independent record labels that have meant the most over the years...

 Founded by Alan McGee, Joe Foster and Dick Green in 1983, the label released a series of independent classics by The Jesus And Mary Chain, My Bloody Valentine, Ride, Teenage Fanclub, The House of Love and Super Furry Animals, but hit the big time firstly with Primal Scream, then - of course - Oasis.

 McGee sold half of the label to major Sony in 1992 and he announced his departure from Creation on 25 November 1999, saying: "It's the end of a decade, a new millennium, and life begins at 40.
 I feel like trying my hand at new things."
 Creation went out of business shortly after the release of Primal Scream's XTRMNTR in January 2000.

 Founded in 1978 by Tony Wilson and Alan Erasmus off the back of their club night, The Factory, the label was made famous by Joy Division and New Order, but also was the home of Happy Mondays, Northside, A Certain Ratio, The Durutti Column, Electronic, Section 25 and - briefly - James.
 Factory road the wave of the UK club scene in the late 80s and early 90s, but their involvement in Manchester's Haçienda club was a drain on the company's wallet and the label folded in 1992.